10 Surprising Facts About Howard Rollins

 How do you recreate a beloved actor’s most iconic character?
 That was the challenge facing Howard Rollins when he was cast in the TV adaptation of In The Heat Of The Night in 1988.

-Homicide detective Virgil Tibbs was born in the 1965 novel, but he was brought indelibly to life by Sidney Poitier in the Oscar-winning 1967 film and its 1970 sequel.
+Homicide detective Virgil Tibbs was born in the 1965 novel, but he was brought indelibly to life by Sidney Poitier in the Oscar-winning 1967 film and its sequels.
 So, when Rollins was cast opposite Carroll O’Connor in the NBC reboot, he had imposing shoes to fill.
 The 38-year-old Baltimore native came to the role with an unusually diverse resume: Broadway, an Emmy-nominated turn on TV, and an Oscar nomination, all in just a decade and a half.
 Rollins made Tibbs his own with a charmingly low key performance that entertained audiences for six seasons – and continues to delight getTV viewers today.

 “I’m not the new Sidney Poitier,” he said in an interview.
 “I’m the first Howard Rollins.”